quirijndubois/CyPress/README.md

 ## How to build

--cd into the CyPress folder
+cd into the CyPress folder
--Add and cd into a build directory
+Add and cd into a build directory
 ```bash
 mkdir build && cd build
 ```
--Run cmake using CMakeLists.txt
+Run cmake using CMakeLists.txt
 ```bash
 cmake ..
 ```
--Build using make
+Build using make
 ```bash
 make
 ```
--Execute
+Execute
 ```bash
 ./CyPress YOUR_FILE
 ```